krrr/wstan/README.md

 * websockify (not for circumventing FW)
 * [gost](https://github.com/ginuerzh/gost/)

+## Details
-An experiment that try to make active probing against server side harder while still keeping low latency (of connection establishment).
-It's stateless and act as a SOCKS v5 server at localhost (like shadowsocks).
-TCP-fastopen not supported yet, but a connection pool may help you a little.
+Goal: make active probing against server side more difficult while still keeping low latency of connection establishment and being stateless (inspired by shadowsocks).

+Tech Detail:
+* request frame has HMAC and timestamp (data frame has nothing), and all frames are encrypted using AES-128-CTR
+* when establishing a connection, request frame will be encoded into URI (to achieve low latency)
+* it assumes that a TCP client will send some data to server right after connection established, and those data will be put into request frame
+* it has a connection pool